mrobillard/macos-setup/README.md

 ## Homebrew

-Homebrew is the standard package manger for macOS.
+Homebrew is the defacto package manger for macOS.

 ### XCode Developer Tools